Home

 Development is further restricted by the cost of providing an assured water supply to a new community.

-Homes and land are available in several of the existing communities South of Flagstaff.
+Homes and land are available in the several existing communities South of Flagstaff.
 Existing homes are available in many styles, sizes, and price ranges.
 Building lots and multi-acre parcels are still available, but certainly not abundant.

 I'm not encouraging you to move here, since our low population density is a good thing.
 But if you think you want a home South of Flagstaff, now is the best time to buy a little cool real estate.